salama/object-machine/design/compile.md

-## Interpret and Compile
+## Interpret or Compile

 For many people object oriented languages are synonymous with slow.
-This is especially strange since even early Smalltalk implementations had gui's implemented in Samlltalk.
+This is especially strange since even early Smalltalk implementations had gui's implemented in Smalltalk.
 But mostly it is a misconception fuelled by two facts:

 - many object oriented language implementations choose to interpret
 - object oriented languages are dynamic and thus integrate many more features into the language